Child cannibalism: Europe

-There are reports (or possibly rumours) of the consumption of children from various European famines.
+There are reports of the consumption of children from various European famines.
 In 409 CE, the Visigoths under Alaric I laid siege to Rome, conquering and sacking it in the following year.
 According to St. Jerome's account, the siege led to a cruel famine, in which "the starving people had recourse to hideous food and tore each other limb from limb that they might have flesh to eat.
 Even the mother did not spare the babe at her breast."
 In the same year, the Suebi invaded Iberia, with their plundering leading to widespread famine.
 Facing starvation, some parents killed their own children for food.
 In 536, during a famine under the rule of the Ostrogoths in Italy, papal records recount that in the region of Liguria, some mothers ate their children due to extreme hunger.
 Similar incidents were recorded in 539 in the Emilia-Romagna region.

 In the early 11th century, a famine that lasted five years devastated much of Europe, reportedly driving some starving mothers to consume their own infants.
 During another pan-European famine from 1032 to 1035, affecting countries from Greece to France and Britain, numerous instances of cannibalism were recorded.
 Many children were lured away with as little as an apple and eaten, according to chronicler Rodulfus Glaber, who wrote about both these famines.

 In 1438, near the end of the Hundred Years' War, a woman in Abbeville, France, was found to have killed and dismembered two children and preserved their corpses in salt to face off starvation.
 During the siege of Sancerre, France, in 1572–1573, some of the starving inhabitants resorted to cannibalism.
 In one household, Jean de Léry saw the dismembered body of a three-year-old girl; some parts were boiling in a pot on the fire, while others had apparently already been consumed.
 The girl's mother assured that the child had died of natural reasons.

 The Nine Years' War caused a severe famine in Ireland in the late 17th century.
 Several young children were entrapped, killed and eaten, with only their skulls and bones remaining for the authorities to retrieve.
 At least one child suffered the same fate during an earlier famine in the mid-17th century, according to court documents.